ClosureTree/closure_tree/README.md

 ## Setup

-Note that closure_tree is being developed for Rails 3.0 and 3.1 (currently in beta).
+Note that closure_tree is being developed for Rails 3.1.0.beta1

 1. Add this to your Gemfile: ```gem 'closure_tree'```